TiansuYu/fire-chat/CONTRIBUTING.md

 - update `README.md` if necessary
 - update `pyproject.toml` with a new version number

-- test if the installation as a package still works as expected using `pdm install .` and running `llm-cli`
+- test if the installation as a package still works as expected using `uv install .` and running `llm-cli`

 ### Formatting